alkurowska/BESE394E_course/WEEK_6/readme.md

 Data resolution and quality: The integration of single-cell and bulk data requires careful consideration of data resolution and quality differences.
 Single-cell data provides high-resolution insights, but can be noisy, whereas bulk data offers a more stable signal, but at a lower resolution.

 ## Dataset
-Human Cell Atlas for 8 scRNA-Seq samples of B-lymphoid cell states: https://explore.data.humancellatlas.org/projects/cc95ff89-2e68-4a08-a234-480eca21ce79
+Human Cell Atlas of 8 scRNA-Seq samples of B-lymphoid cell states: https://explore.data.humancellatlas.org/projects/cc95ff89-2e68-4a08-a234-480eca21ce79
-Public bulk ATAC-seq data of B cell differentiation can be obtained from the European Genome-phenome Archive.
-Human data for chromatin accessibility (ATAC-Seq) in B-cell precursors: HSC, CLP, pro-B, pre-B, Immature B: EGAD00001010908.
+Public bulk ATAC-seq data of B cell differentiation obtained from the European Genome-phenome Archive in B-cell precursors: HSC, CLP, pro-B, pre-B, Immature B: EGAD00001010908.

 ## Workflow
 ### Analysis design